-- Clear systems in place for children to report abuse, knowing they will be listened to and supported - Accessible reporting systems which are well promoted and understood by the children so they can easily report concerns via this pathway should they wish - A clear culture and ethos in our school that promotes taking concerns seriously and offers children opportunities to safely express their views and any worries they may have. - Children can speak with trusted adults within their classrooms - Worry boxes will be available in all classes. - Children will receive NSPCC workshops and assemblies. - Wellbeing Lead will organise assemblies and workshops
+- Clear systems in place for children to report abuse, knowing they will be listened to and supported - Accessible reporting systems which are well promoted and understood by the children so they can easily report concerns via this pathway should they wish - A clear culture and ethos in our school that promotes taking concerns seriously, and offers children opportunities to safely express their views and any worries they may have. - It is explained to all children that they are entitled to feel safe and that adults will listen to them.
+They all know the role of the pastoral lead in supporting and listening to children. - There are regular assemblies held by internal staff as well as external providers such as the NSPCC so that children are aware of keeping themselves safe and who to report their concerns to. - The PSHE curriculum covers safety in a variety of areas and is continuously updated to address the ever-changing dangers in society.